Undergraduate Registration - Spring 2014

 Please contact Student Financial Services at their toll-free Help Line 1-866-705-0200 or click on Customer Service Resources to review your financial aid or loan options.

-All students who intend to graduate in the 2012-2013, or the 2013-2014 academic years must apply for graduation as soon as possible.
+All students who intend to graduate in the 2013-2014, or the 2014-2015 academic years must apply for graduation as soon as possible.
 You can apply for graduation on-line on OASIS.
 Go to the Students tab, and select the Graduation Application link, under Online Forms.
-Contact the the Degree Audit Office, 623 S. Wabash, Suite 318 for additional information.
+Contact the the Degree Evaluation Office, 623 S. Wabash, Suite 318 for additional information.